HackRVA/badge2024/BADGE-APP-HOWTO.md

 or the player fires a bullet, you add a new bullet into the array with the appropriate position and velocity.
 Whenever a bullet leaves the screen, or hits something, and needs to be removed, you remove it from the array.

+This all assumes that the order of objects within the array does not matter.
+If it does matter in your use case, then you will need to use memmove(), or a "for" loop to manually shift elements of the array around when deleting elements to maintain the order.

 ## Arrays of Different Types of Things